abhayyyyx/CO2-EMISSION/README.md

 fuel_consumption_comb(mpg), the combined fuel consumption rating (55% city, 45% highway), in miles per gallon (mpg). co2_emissions, the tailpipe emissions of carbon dioxide for combined city and highway driving, in grams per kilometer.

+## Business Objective :

+The primary objective of the project is to develop a model that can accurately predict CO2 emissions based on different engine features of cars.
+The goal is to estimate the amount of CO2 a car will emit using the provided data.

+## Tools and Technologies:

+The project was developed using various tools and technologies, including:
+Python programming language
+Libraries such as NumPy, Matplotlib, SciPy, scikit-learn, and Streamlit Linear Regression, Random Forest, K-Nearest Neighbors (KNN), and Support Vector Regression (SVR) models for prediction Deployment on the cloud using Streamlit